Moss Town & Great Exuma Island

 04. Sonia's Seafood

-A George Town favourite, locals and visitors flock to this beachside lunch destination that cooks up some of the best seafood on Great Exuma.
-This one-woman kitchen serves up classic Caribbean meals like conch salad, garlic lobster, butterfly shrimp, and more.
-Don’t miss out on a classic Sonia Smiles cocktail.
+A favorite in George Town, this beachfront restaurant draws both locals and visitors for lunch and serves some of the best seafood in Great Exuma.
+In this single-person-run kitchen, you’ll find classic Caribbean dishes such as conch salad, garlic lobster, butterfly shrimp, and more.
+Don’t miss the classic Sonia Smiles cocktail.

 Sightseeing